zer0mode/CS-MI/multi-instance_config.md

 `cd /path/to/collec-science`
 `sudo ln -s collec bin`
 `sudo mkdir first-instance`  _this is the instance folder (see the tree example)_
-`sudo ln -s bin first-instance/bin`
+`sudo ln -s ../bin first-instance/bin`

 #### Extract keys and values